API Reference

 Listens to defer operation in the database, and raises the event each time an defer operation is seen.

-This coroutine either returns None upon calling if it cannot start listening or does not return and needs to be canceled to end.
+This coroutine either returns None upon calling if it cannot start listening or does not return and needs to be cancelled to end.

 Parameters:

-• event (asyncio.Event) – This event will be set each time a defer operation occurs
+• event (Event) – This event will be set each time a defer operation occurs

 Return type: